The Environment Protection and Biodiversity Conservation (EPBC) Act is the central piece of Australia’s environmental protection framework.

 Until now, Australia’s previous environment ministers have not considered the climate impact of coal and gas proposals on any of these living wonders.

-ECoCeQ’s legal intervention seeks to change this.
-They are calling on Tanya Plibersek to face the evidence, listen, and act.
+ECoCeQ’s legal intervention sought to change this.
+They called on Tanya Plibersek to face the evidence, listen, and act.

 You can search the evidence on specific plant or animal species, place, marine areas or ecosystem communities – or keep reading to explore the evidence within each category.